exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Batch calls by using WHERE clauses and applyin the same operation to all similar data
+* Batch calls by using WHERE clauses and applying the same operation to all similar data
 * Use native commands to avoid double query : REPLACE instead of SELECT-(UPDATE/INSERT), or UPSERT, for example

 +-------------+-----------------------------------------------------------------------------------+